Have Gun – Will Travel

 In the 2-part 1991 TV mini-series, The Gambler – The Luck Of The Draw, a poker game is played by the rules of “the late Mr. Paladin” in the hotel Paladin stayed at.
 Paladin had died.

-The one other major semiregular character in the show was the Chinese bellhop at the Carlton Hotel, known as Hey Boy, played by Kam Tong.
-According to author and historian Martin Grams, Jr., the character of Hey Boy was featured in all but the fourth of the show’s six seasons, with the character of Hey Girl, played by Lisa Lu, replacing Hey Boy for season four while Kam Tong pursued a career with another television series.
+The major recurring character in the show was the Chinese bellhop at the Carlton Hotel, known as Hey Boy (real name Kim Chang), played by Kam Tong.
+According to author and historian Martin Grams, Jr., Hey Boy was featured in all but the fourth of the show’s six seasons, with the character of Hey Girl, played by Lisa Lu, replacing Hey Boy for season four while while Kam Tong pursued a career with the “Mr. Garlund” television series.

 In the season/episode sequencing used by Netflix, Kam Tong (Hey Boy) did actually appear in three episodes of Season 4.
 Episode 1 (“The Fatalist”), Episode 2 (“Love’s Young Dream”), and Episode 9 (“The Marshal’s Boy”).